The American banking industry has come a long way since the Great Depression.

 What Is FDIC Insurance?

-Now that we’ve given the FDIC some historical context, let’s examine what the corporation’s deposit insurance covers, how that coverage works, and steps depositors can take to maximize their coverage.
+Let’s examine what the FDIC’s deposit insurance covers, how that coverage works, and steps depositors can take to maximize their coverage.

 What FDIC Insurance Covers